Boxley Abbey: The relics

 There is no evidence that any miracles were ever associated with the moving image, notwithstanding the monks' practice of infiltrating hired imposters into the throng to celebrate the supposed cures.
 However, the presence of wires and levers in themselves does not constitute fraud; theatrical historian Leanne Groeneveld contends that this "puppetry" was presented as a theatrical show to a fully cognisant audience.
 Diarmaid MacCulloch, a biographer of Thomas Cromwell, notes that moveable parts, "for devotional and not fraudulent purposes", were occasionally a feature of religious statuary made during the twelfth century, the date of this figure.

 A legend that an effigy of the infant Saint Rumbold could only be lifted from its plinth by the particularly righteous was exploited by the monks, who engaged or disengaged a hidden bolt under the statue, according to the size of the cash gift on offer.
 The supposed finger of the apostle Andrew, inlaid heavily with silver, was also on display but was pawned to a local merchant for eleven pounds when the flow of "credulous and devout" visitors ceased.

 The Dissolution and beyond

 The abbey appears to have been "surrendered" to the king, or dissolved, on 29 January 1537 (in the 28th year of the reign on Henry.)
 The site of the abbey and many of its manorial estates were granted to Sir Thomas Wyatt in 1540.
-After the dissolution some of the complex was transformed into a house with the remainder virtually demolished.
-Parts survive within the present mainly 19th-century Boxley Abbey House, and there are some fragmentary remains of the church still standing.
-Boxley Abbey Barn, a large 13th-century stone building which served as the abbey's Hospitium remains.
+After the dissolution the west range and abbot's house were transformed into a house with the remainder virtually demolished.
+Parts survive within the present mainly 19th-century Boxley Abbey House, and there are some fragmentary remains of the church still standing, principally a doorway in the south aisle.
+Of the buildings round the cloister, the main survivals are in the south range, where the warming room is used as an outbuilding and some ruins of the refectory still stand.
+Boxley Abbey Barn, a large 13th-century stone building which served as the abbey's Hospitium, also remains.
 It is a Grade I listed building.
 The precinct of the abbey is a scheduled monument.
+It is surrounded by the ruins of the precinct wall, and entered through a ruined gatehouse.
 The site is private.
-The parish church of St Mary and All Saints was associated with the abbey.
+The parish church of St Mary and All Saints in Boxley village was associated with the abbey.
+The former chapel of St Andrew was likely associated with the abbey.
+It was converted to a house at the Dissolution, and is currently (2024) under restoration by the Society for the Protection of Ancient Buildings as their 'Old House Project'.